MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 __Manage preview builds__ enables or prevents installation of Insider Preview builds on a device.
 You can also decide to stop Insider Preview builds once the Windows release is public.
 * In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.
-* For "Set the behaviour for receiving preview builds, select "Enable preview builds", "Disable preview builds once next release is public" or "Disable preview builds".
+* For "Set the behavior for receiving preview builds, select "Enable preview builds" and set your Branch Readiness Level per below.
+You can also select "Disable preview builds once next release is public" or "Disable preview builds".

 __Branch Readiness Level__ enables selection of flight rings and option to defer or pause the delivery of updates.
 In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.